cpoibeau/lightbot/README.md

 - Welcome message

 ---------------------
 For the moment there is no host but I'll host this bot myself on a Raspberry Pi when the project will be more mature.

 Moreover, I'm thinking about create a website with a kind of documentation or configuration panel, but it's not necessarily for soon.

-Don't hesitate to Watch or Star my Github repository to follow the progresses of my project !
+Don't hesitate to Watch or Star my Github repository to follow the progresses of my project

-This project is licensed under the MIT license.
-Please make

 ---------------------
 If you reuse the source code please mae sure to respect the terms of the license : mention my Github profile !